hashicorp/terraform-provider-azurerm/website/docs/r/application_gateway.html.markdown

 * `priority` - (Optional) Rule evaluation order can be dictated by specifying an integer value from `1` to `20000` with `1` being the highest priority and `20000` being the lowest priority.

 ~> **NOTE:** If you wish to use rule `priority`, you will have to specify rule-priority field values for all the existing request routing rules.
 Once the rule priority field is in use, any new routing rule that is created would also need to have a rule priority field value as part of its config.
+It should be set when and only when the Tier of the SKU is `Standard_v2` or `WAF_v2`.

 ---